-Access the course sequences for the DNP, MS, Adult-Gerontology Primary Care Nurse Practitioner, MS, Nursing Education, MS, Nursing Executive Leadership, from the Nursing Department web
+Access the course sequences for the DNP, MS, Adult-Gerontology Primary Care Nurse Practitioner, MS, Adult-Gerontology Acute Care Nurse Practitioner, MS, Nursing Education, MS, Nursing Executive Leadership, from the Nursing Department web pages.

 Insurance

 When a student enrolls in NUR550, NUR551, NUR 561, NUR 562, and NUR630 a mandatory fee of \$50.00 is imposed to cover malpractice insurance during the clinical practicum experiences.
 This is required by the College regardless of whether the student has additional malpractice insurance of his or her own.